CruelSoftware/wordstat/README.md

 # wordstat
-Small python module for simple manipulations with words in files
+Small python module for simple manipulations with words in files, built with python 3

 Provides only one class: "WordStat"